richeaston/Count-GroupMembers/README.md

 # Count-GroupMembers
-Function to count group members
+Function to count group members, it can target an indivudal group like "Domain admin" or wild cards like *admin"

+Usage:

+<#usage:
+count-groupmembers -groupname 'domain admins' -sortby [group/members]

+or

+count-groupmembers -groupname '*[groupname]*' -sortby [group/members]

+#>